-Tonic syrup is the answer to my gin truffle making dreams.
+This syrup is the answer to my gin and tonic truffle making dreams.
 It gives all the bitter cinchona taste associated with tonic water but without the bubbles.
 Oh sweet joy.

 - next, team the ganache with a glug of gin, a splash of tonic syrup and a squirt of lime juice

 If, however, you are in the mood for a culinary adventure, you can also try your hand at making your own tonic syrup and using it in these gin and tonic truffles.